nikhil1006/Kinematics-WebAPP/README.md

 # Inverse Kinematics Web Application

 This web application demonstrates inverse kinematics functionality.
-It uses a Flask server on the backend and React on the frontend.
+It uses a Flask server on the backend, HTML & CSS on the frontend.
 The application is containerized using Docker.

 ## Prerequisites